 03 of 10

 The Hippo is One of Africa's Most Deadly Animals

 Despite having a mostly herbivorous diet, hippos are often cited as the most dangerous of all African animals.
 Male hippos fiercely protect their section of the river, and will often attack those that unwittingly encroach upon their territory.
 Females are also quick to attack anyone that comes in between them and their calves.
-Hippos may look slow, but they can achieve speeds of around 20 mph/ 30 kmph on land.
+Hippos may look slow, but they can achieve speeds of around 20 mph/30 kph on land.
 Both males and females have powerful jaws with enlarged canines and incisors, sometimes called tusks.
-The male hippo's canines can reach up to 19.6 inches/ 50 centimeters in length.
-Other amazing hippo adaptations include their ability to hold their breath for over five minutes, and their skin, which produces its own natural sunscreen - a useful defence against the relentless African sun.
+The male hippo's canines can reach up to 19.6 inches/50 centimeters in length.
+Other amazing hippo adaptations include their ability to hold their breath for over five minutes, and their skin, which produces its own natural sunscreen - a useful defense against the relentless African sun.

 04 of 10